Qualified Clinical Data Registries (QCDR) for MIPS and MACRA

 Unlike a Qualified Registry, which is limited to only reporting MIPS measures as defined by CMS, a QCDR may also submit custom quality measures.
 These QCDR measures are reviewed and approved by CMS annually and allow clinicians greater flexibility to select measures which may be more applicable to their practices.

-For 2020, CMS has approved 14 QCDR measures submitted by the ACR, increasing the total measures available to radiologists and radiation oncologists from 54 to 66.
-These additional measures are calculated from data submitted to six NRDR registries and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.
+For 2021, CMS has approved 14 QCDR measures submitted by the ACR, making 62 total measures available to radiologists and radiation oncologists.
+These additional measures are calculated from data submitted to the NRDR registries (specifically GRID and DIR) and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.

 Using NRDR as a QCDR

 The NRDR MIPS Portal gives clinicians control over the MIPS data collection and reporting process.
 Specifically, the portal helps clinicians with: